DSACMS/ospo-guide/content/resources/github-management-policy.md

   - Committer team
   - Any other teams/child teams

+- Project teams to add to repository, such as:

+  - Maintainer team
+  - Committer team
+  - Any other teams/child teams

 - Repository Visibility: private or public
   - Include an assessment of benefits and risks of selecting this visibility

 ### Request a new team to be added to a repo

+Maintainer teams have MAINTAIN access while committer teams have WRITE access.
+If you or other members want to be promoted to MAINTAIN access, please indicate this in the form.
+ADMIN access is only available to DSACMS organization owners for now.
+MAINTAINERS.md will be updated accordingly.
 Maintainer teams have MAINTAIN access while committer teams have WRITE access.
 If you or other members want to be promoted to MAINTAIN access, please indicate this in the form.
 ADMIN access is only available to DSACMS organization owners for now.
 MAINTAINERS.md will be updated accordingly.

 Information required: